manaswikamila05/Credit-worthiness-of-customer/README.md

 3. **Refused:** The company had rejected the loan (because the client does not meet their requirements etc.).
 4. **Unused offer:** Loan has been cancelled by the client but on different stages of the process.

-In this case study, you will use EDA to understand how consumer attributes and loan attributes influence the tendency of default.
+EDA is used to understand how consumer attributes and loan attributes influence the tendency of default.

 ### Business Objectives